Clock Mainspring Break - Damage Assessment

 As for the movement itself, we need to check the gear teeth and the gear arbors.
 The damage will be on the lower part of the gear train if anywhere.
 The teeth of the gear that the mainspring is on, its a good place to start.
 The next gear up is also a frequent damage area.
 As you go up in the gear train, to the smaller wheels, damage is unlikely.
 The force of the breaking impact happens in the lower wheels, typically the main wheel and the next one up.

-Inspecting lantern pinions
+Antiques with lantern pinions

 Lantern pinions are the type of gear that is made of vertical wires instead of teeth.
 It would be the smaller side of the two intersecting gears and would be going up the train not down.
 The vertical wires within the circular brass bushings act as teeth instead of having a gear.
 The advantage is the wire will spin within the bushings and thus decreasing friction and wear.
 Not all clocks have lantern pinions, this would apply to some antique American time strike units only.

 If the clock has lantern pinions it is possible that some pins have bent or broken off completely.
 It would happen on the next wheel up from the mainspring gear, or main wheel you could call it.
 The impact of the main wheel from the break jolts the next wheel up with such force the pinion cant withstand the impact often.
 These are not so easy to repair if the pin breaks, it requires the removal of the pinion and also the pinion dismantled to restore it.
-The gear or wheel you could say, comes out, the pinion removed via staking set, and repaired with the same steel rod size to make perfect again.
+The gear or wheel you could say, comes out, the pinion removed via staking set.
+This is repaired with the same steel rod size to make perfect again.
 If the pin is just bent sometimes it can be straightened again with needle nose pliers for a quick fix.

 Checking arbors and pivots